Home / World Travel Guides / Attractions & Tickets / Skip the Line: Leaning Tower of Pisa & Tickets Guide (2026)

 Best Time to Visit the Leaning Tower

-Visitor numbers are much lower, and it may be possible to obtain tickets more easily.
-However, shorter daylight hours and cooler temperatures can affect the overall experience.
+In winter, visitor numbers drop significantly, and availability is less of an issue.
+However, shorter daylight hours and cooler conditions can affect the overall experience.

 Rules for Climbing the Pisa Tower